 An individualized program of study is developed for each post-master's DNP student based on his/her educational and professional goals as well as the results of a transcript analysis following acceptance of an offer of admission to the Program.

-Individualized programs of study are also available for Nurse Practitioners seeking preparation for certification in a new or second population-focused area of advanced practice.
+Individualized programs of study are also available for students seeking preparation for certification in a new or second population-focused area of advanced practice.
 Additional course work and practicum experiences in the new area of population specialization will be required.
 Upon completion of these additional learning experiences and the program, students will be eligible to sit for one or more national certification exams in the second population-focused area of practice.

 All students are required to complete the following courses and to fulfill the requirements associated with the DNP evidence-based practice project and the DNP residency.